 - enforces the Takeovers Code to ensure that Code-regulated transactions are transparent and equitable;

 - assists participants in complying with their Code obligations;

 - reviews market practice and undertakes policy development;

 - considers applications for exemptions from the Code;

 The Panel plays a sharply focused role in a fast-paced environment.
 We operate with speed and accuracy to create clarity and certainty, responding with genuine interest and expertise to enable compliance rather than inhibit development.
 We have a significant mandate, and everything we do is designed to ensure we deliver.

 While we wear a number of hats, one thing remains constant.
-The Takeovers Panel will always ensure shareholders, no matter what their size or influence, have equal, informed opportunities to participate in major share transactions.
+The Takeovers Panel will ensure that shareholders, no matter their size or influence, have equal, informed opportunities to participate in major share transactions.
 It’s our central foundation for a strong and efficient takeovers market.